EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "I’ve already lost my home.
 Can I access rental assistance for a new place?
 Am I eligible for any other resources?"

-"If you've already lost your home, call 2-1-1 or check <a href='https://justshelter.org' target='_blank' rel='noreferrer noopener'>Just Shelter</a> to find out about shelters, housing providers, and support available in your community.
-In some states, rental assistance programs are allowing funds to be used for relocation, and you could be eligible for other benefits.
-Also, veterans and active duty service members have certain rights in eviction and access to additional legal counsel. " >}}
+"If you've already lost your home, call 2-1-1 or check <a href='https://justshelter.org' target='_blank' rel='noreferrer noopener'>Just Shelter</a> to find shelters, housing providers, and support available in your community.
+In some states, there are programs that can help with relocation or security deposits and you could be eligible for other benefits.
+Veterans and active duty service members also have additional benefits when facing an eviction." >}}

 <br/>